 - Get curious about what your child might be trying to communicate to you when they refuse to eat their food.

-- Offer a few different choices on their plate of things they can choose from.
+- Offer a few different choices on their plate of things they can choose from, including a safe food (a food you know they like).

 - Narrate out loud when they are done.
 “I see you are pushing your food away; it looks like you are full.”